About Electra Rail

 The process for getting an existing artwork can be quite involved, due to the printer needing some changes to the format.
 We will take the existing Freehand file, make any changes that may be required and then export as an EPS file.

 This is then loaded into Adobe Illustrator, where a new white mask layer is generated.
 This sits behind the colour image.
 An outline cut-line layer is also generated to sit in front of the image.
 When the combined image is loaded into the print program, it knows what to place where.

 The actual printing is very time-consuming.
 Firstly, the white ink is laid down with two passes, enabling a good solid backing.
 After this has dried (30 mins), the colour layer is printed.
 This is given an hour to dry and then the cutting begins.

 I have to be present for the cutting, as this only takes a few minutes.
 If the vinyls are left on the printer they have a tendency to curl up at the edges and can sometimes close up on themselves, making the vinyl useless.
 The only answer is to be around the vinyls while they cool off and gently press down any "curlies".

 The vinyls are then left for at least 24 hours to fully dry and get ready for packing.

-Electra Classics is a new like in OO, offering vinyls for older ready to run vehicles, such as the Lima Mark 1 and 2 coaches and Hornby Mark 2s.
+Electra Classics is a range in OO, offering vinyls for older ready to run vehicles, such as the Lima Mark 1 and 2 coaches and Hornby Mark 2s.
 The vinyls not only refresh the livery to the highest standard but also give instant flush-glazing.

-With the cost of a new coach approaching £50.00, Electra Classics offers an economical alternative to get great looking rolling stock.
+With the cost of a new coach approaching £70.00, Electra Classics offers an economical alternative to achieve great looking rolling stock.

-This is a new website and does not yet reflect the full range but is being updated all the time.
-If you can't find it, please e-mail me at firstname.lastname@example.org
+The website is being updated all the time so if you can't find what you're looking for, please e-mail us at firstname.lastname@example.org

 Return Information: Money back or a free reprint if not satisfied - returns are accepted with 28 days.